(Readers take note: there are some graphic descriptions of violence and abuse of children that some may find unsettling)

 Fights were not very common in the home.
 By that, I mean physical fights.
 Even when we played hockey, and we were mad about it, fights were rare – almost unknown on the ice.
 While they did occasionally happen, it was always ‘back of the shack’.
 Sometimes, and rarely also, a fist-fight was ordered by the boss boy – that is he had decreed that two boys should fight as a result of some transgression.
 On other occasions, they beat up a boy because a supervisor had inflicted a general punishment or was threatening to, and someone had to suffer consequences.
 Sometimes, there was the threat that there would be no ice cream on Saturday unless someone owned up to whatever had aroused ire.
 Oddly, in spite of the fact that I was mild mannered and quiet, both things happened to me.
 The first I will describe soon and the second I will defer in my telling.
 It happened several years later, and it has to do with the haunting I earlier described.
 It has taken me some sixty-five years to be ready to reveal this, and so I will bide a bit more time

-When one entered the big boy’s dorm, there was a landing and then a sharp left to spiralling stairs that led up one floor to the lower boy’s dorm.
+When one entered the big boy’s dorm, there was a landing and then a sharp left to spiraling stairs that led up one floor to the lower boy’s dorm.
 Another flight gained the upper dorm on the top floor.
 The boy’s supervisor had a private suite at the top of the stairs – just as one gained the top floor.
 That last flight of stairs had special significance, since that was where strapping took place and that was frequently.
 It’s only fair to state that, in those times, the strapping of children was commonplace – on the hands – and indeed every Alberta schoolteacher had an official certified strap in their classroom desk.
 Strapping though was much refined in the home itself.
 Boys, who were strapped, sat on the uppermost stair.
 The supervisor stood below them about three steps down.
 The unfortunate had to hold his arms so that his forearms rested on his outstretched knees with palms uppermost.
 In that way, when the strap came down, there was no recoil and maximum impact.
 If a boy seemed defiant and pulled back, he got strapped across the wrist.
-Here, I must confess – with a touch of embarrassment – that I was never strapped in the big boy’s building.
-I say embarrassed because I was, in my opinion, a good boy.
-Some of the boys (I salute their glorious spirit) were regularly punished and not much deterred by it.
+Painful as that must have been, some of the boys (I salute their glorious spirit) were regularly punished and not much deterred by it.
 It surprised me that I got another painful punishment within a week of the drenching initiation and it had nothing to do with whether I was mild mannered or not.

 When you moved over to the big dorms, you also came into the big dining room.
 There were about eighty of us took meals there.
 Girls sat on the right, as you entered, and boys on the left.
 As mentioned earlier, we got eggs twice a year.
 Breakfast was porridge, with sometimes a dollop of jam in the middle.
 We got a slice of toast with a spoonful of Rogers Golden Syrup dribbled over by a serving girl.
 If she was sweet on a boy, he got two dollops.
 I always got one, but then I was a good boy (wince) and not an athlete at all (with a surprising exception to come later).
 There was a cup of milk.
 The bread sometimes – not infrequently – had spots of blue mold.
 We would eat around those or more often close our eyes and munch it down.
 You couldn’t taste the mold if the syrup was over it anyhow.
 What I hated, and can almost taste still, was the brimming spoonful of cod liver oil that we got after breakfast through the winter months.
 You had to keep a corner of your toast, and stand in line leading to the kitchen, on the way out.
 The matron would fill the spoon, pop it into mouth and then signal that you must put the bread chunk in your mouth, chew and swallow in front of her.
 I can still remember the comeback belch, usually at my school desk some hours later.